SQream/sqream_docs/reference/sql/sql_statements/utility_commands/get_ddl.rst

 GET DDL
 *******

-The result of the ``GET_DDL`` function is a verbose version of the :ref:`create_table` syntax, which may include additional information that was added by SQream DB.
-For example, a ``NULL`` constraint may be specified explicitly.
+The ``GET DDL`` function retrieves the Data Definition Language (DDL) statement used to create a table.
+It may include additional information that was added by BLUE (e.g., explicit ``NULL`` constraints).

 See also: :ref:`GET_VIEW_DDL<get_view_ddl>`, :ref:`DUMP_DATABASE_DDL<dump_database_ddl>`, :ref:`GET_FUNCTION_DDL<get_function_ddl>`